UB-Mannheim/reichsanzeiger-nlp/docs/index.md

 - Senegambien linked as British Senegambien
 - Puerto Rico is not linked
 - Tokio before 1889 is not linked
-- Tokio after 1889 is linked as [Tokio - wikidata] (https://www.wikidata.org/wiki/Q1207735)
+- Tokio after 1889 is linked as [Tokio - Wikidata](https://www.wikidata.org/wiki/Q1207735)
 - Römisches Reich is linked as [Ancient Rome - Wikidata](https://www.wikidata.org/wiki/Q1747689)
-- Malta is linked as [Island of Malta - Wikidata] (https://www.wikidata.org/wiki/Q193896)
+- Malta is linked as [Island of Malta - Wikidata](https://www.wikidata.org/wiki/Q193896)
 - Württemberg from 1806 to 1918:  [Kingdom of Württemberg - Wikidata](https://www.wikidata.org/wiki/Q159631)
-- Nordamerika → Kontinent is linked as [Nordamerika - Wikidata] (https://www.wikidata.org/wiki/Q49)
+- Nordamerika → Kontinent is linked as [Nordamerika - Wikidata](https://www.wikidata.org/wiki/Q49)
 - Goldküste is annotated because its a LOC.adm but no identifier because its not clear which LOC.adm is meant
 - Cordoba is not linked